Warren Hern: Non-abortion work

 Hern travels regularly to Peru, where he works as a volunteer providing medical care to the Shipibo tribe.

+Environmentalism

+In a 1990 article titled "Why are there so many of us?
+Description and diagnosis of a planetary ecopathological process", published in the journal Population and Environment, Hern wrote:

 Violence against Hern and his clinic

 Hern's clinic has been the target of numerous vandalisms and threats, including gunshots fired through his office window.
 He has been stalked and threatened.
 His family has been threatened as well.

 Solidarity with George Tiller

 Hern expressed outrage over the May 31, 2009 killing of George Tiller, a doctor who offered similar services, in Wichita.
 In the aftermath of Tiller's murder, Hern's clinic has continued to receive threats.